romanpunia/asx/README.md

 * Native addons are made using C++.
 They must be compiled before first usage.
 * VM addons are made using AngelScript.
 Compilation is just in time.

-__This feature is considered experimental as it suffers of slow build times when no cache was present and might confuse files in local repository of addons.__
+__This feature is considered experimental as it suffers of not fast enough build times for native addons and might confuse files in local repository of addons.__

 ## Debugging
 You may just run mavi with _--debug_ or _-d_ flag.
 This will allocate resources for debugger context and before executing anything it will debug-stop.
 Type _help_ to view available commands.